A FESTIVAL LIKE NO OTHER

 The year's festival will take into consideration the ongoing Covid19 Pandemic.
 We are currently setting up the details for this year's event.
 We will focus on being outdoors and limit the number of participants.
 We anticipate that there will be two field days (weather permitting, Thursday and Friday) and an emergency back-up day (Saturday).
-Participants can come and go at their leisure.
+Participants can come and go at their leisure from the field sites.
 Leaders/facilitators are positioned at field sites and help participants spot birds as well as provide information or answer questions.
-In addition to visiting rice fields, participants can explore nearby birding areas, join trips to local points of interest, or venture farther afield to search for specialty birds in other Louisiana habitats, such as the pineywoods or Cameron Parish coast.
-Many of the agencies and organizations that study, manage, and protect Louisiana’s birds and habitats assist at the festival, as well as have information booths during the opening reception so that participants can learn more about their activities.
+Many of the agencies and organizations that study, manage, and protect Louisiana’s birds and habitats assist at the festival.
 Based in Jennings, participants are positioned in the heart of Cajun Country in Louisiana’s SW prairie region, an area known for great birding, local cuisine, and a rich history and culture.